15 Days

 Activities: Hamer market and Village visit

-Today we have an early breakfast and drive to Mago National Park, the area where we find the Mursi; an ethnic group of not more than 4000.
+In the morning we travel into Mago National Park to visit the renowned Mursi Tribe; an ethnic group of not more than 4000.
 They are basically herdsmen but farm when it rains along the river banks.
-The women use unusual jewelry of clay plates in the split lower lip.
 The only other income of this ethnic group is a museum, but they also pose for photographs for a fee.
-Our guide assists us in the negotiations.
-We return for lunch to the Eco Resort and drive to Konso in the afternoon for dinner and overnight stay at the Kanta Lodge.
+Our guide assists us in the negotiations

 Accommodation: Kanta Lodge